• Home

 Aspiring filmmakers can submit three-minute trailers or short films that portray “positive visions of the future,” for the chance to be one of five finalists to receive $100,000 in cash.
 The winner will receive both the cash prize as well as $2.5 million to make their idea into a full-length film.
 This is combined with the $500,000 total given to the finalists plus $500,000 more in additional prizes not yet revealed to make up the $3.5 million prize.

-The finalists will present their films at Diamandis’ Moonshot Gathering, a new conference he is launching in September aimed at younger entrepreneurs.
+The finalists will present their films at Diamandis’s Moonshot Gathering, a new conference he is launching in September aimed at younger entrepreneurs.
 Diamandis, who founded the XPRIZE Foundation to lead design and operations of large-scale incentive competitions, said he expects the final prize to increase as additional backers come on board.

 The new XPRIZE comes as anxiety over the future of AI is mounting.
 Layoffs tied to AI tools increased last month after Block laid off 4,000 employees, with CEO Jack Dorsey citing the capabilities of “intelligence tools.”
-High-profile business leaders such as Jamie Dimon and Microsoft’s AI chief, Mustafa Suleyman have also warned against AI’s potential to replace white collar workers and put people out of work.
-Meanwhile, one of the biggest AI players, Anthropic, said in a report last week that not just entry-level employees, but also older, more educated workers could be at risk for displacement.
+High-profile business leaders such as Jamie Dimon and Microsoft’s AI chief, Mustafa Suleyman, have also warned against AI’s potential to replace white-collar workers and put people out of work.
+Meanwhile, one of the biggest AI players, Anthropic, said in a report last week that not just entry-level employees but also older, more educated workers could be at risk for displacement.

 Against that backdrop, Diamandis said the new XPRIZE is more needed than ever.
 As technology and people’s fear about it both grow, there needs to be a more positive example of what the future could look like, he argued.